 B.S.
 Biological Engineering, Cornell University, 2003M.S.
 Environmental Engineering, University of Michigan, 2004Ph.D.
 Environmental Engineering, University of Michigan, 2007

-"I strive to make water and energy systems more sustainable and less impactful on each other."
+"I strive to make water and energy systems less impactful on each other and the global climate."

 Lisa Colosi Peterson, Associate Professor

-Lisa Colosi Peterson is an Associate Professor of Civil and Environmental Engineering (CEE) and co-director of the UVA Life Cycle Assessment Lab.
-Her work focuses on elucidating synergistic means of delivering clean water and clean energy, with an emphasis on energy-efficient removal of unregulated “emerging contaminants” in municipal and industrial wastewaters.
-Her group uses a combination of bench-scale experiments and systems modeling to provide meaningful, policy-relevant results.
-She has produced more than 35 peer-reviewed publications, accounting for more than 1500 citations (h-index = 15).
-She serves as CEE’s Director of Graduate Studies.
+Lisa Colosi Peterson is an Associate Professor in the Department of Engineering Systems & Environment and founding co-director of the UVA Life Cycle Assessment (LCA) Lab.
+Her work focuses on systems-based approaches to delivering clean water and low-carbon energy.
+Her group uses a combination of bench-scale experiments and modeling, such as LCA and techno-economic analsyis (TEA).
+She has produced more than 50 peer-reviewed publications, accounting for nearly 3000 citations (h-index = 22).
+She serves as Associate Editor for the ASCE Journal of Environmental Engineering.
 She holds an MS and PhD in Environmental Engineering from the University of Michigan and a BS in Biological Engineering from Cornell University.

 Water and Wastewater Treatment

 Is hydrothermal treatment coupled with carbon capture and storage an energy-producing negative emissions technology?
 Energy Conversion and Management 203, 112252; ABSF Cheng, M Porter, LM Colosi (2020)

 Water–energy sustainability synergies and health benefits as means to motivate potable reuse of coalbed methane-produced waters.
 Ambio, 1-17; ABSU Singh, LM Colosi (2018)